imitha123/My-POE/README.md

 Changes were made on my About page from colors to interactivity of the page Forms also changed.
 JavaScript applied
-content is now loaded dynamically lightbox has been made using javascript and css References
+Content is now loaded dynamically
+Lightbox has been made using javascript and css
+Search functionality added using javascript
+Order process enhanced using javaScript
+Added a map showing the location of the company References
 W3 Schools, 2025.
 JavaScript Tutorial. [online] Available at:
 <https://www.w3schools.com/js/default.asp> [Accessed 07 October 2025].
-search functionality added using javascript order process enhanced using javaScript